-Fairview Hospital's Advocacy for Access Office is located in the Admitting Department on the Ground Floor at Fairview Hospital.
+Fairview Hospital's Advocacy for Access Office is located on the Ground Floor at Fairview Hospital.
 The Advocacy team is committed to help the underinsured and uninsured access health insurance programs that are available.

 The staff facilitates the application process for individuals and families of many state and federal programs that can be complex and confusing.
 Our goal is to make access to health insurance as simple as possible.
 When an individual or family's circumstances change, the Advocacy staff can assist in updating the appropriate agency to facilitate the process.

 Appointments are available on both a scheduled and drop-in basis.